saideepreddy7781/Blood-Donation/README.md

 Requests will be send accordingly to the website when the blood is required.

 Its just the front-end part now!
-Working on the backend part and would store the data in the database!
+Working on the backend part and would store the data in the database.

+# This will help the hospitals in village areas and it will reduce the availablity of blood when required.